pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

 9. Now manually add the line `ruby "2.3.3"` into the new `Gemfile` after the line `source "https://rubygems.org"`

+10. Try running these commands:
+    ```
+    rake db:setup
+    rake db:migrate
+    rails server
+    ```

+    Then visit <http://localhost:3000> and see if you have a working rails app.

 10. You should be able to continue with the standard rails tutorial from step <http://guides.rubyonrails.org/getting_started.html#hello-rails-bang>.
 You may want to go back and look at the last part of step 3, which explains the structure of the Rails directories.

 # Next Steps if you want to deploy on Heroku